J-Gann/medical-rag-chatbot/Meetings/notes.md

 - Opensearch
   - Implemented bulk load in opensearchpy and validated data in opensearch-dashboard
   - Getting familar with opensearch analyzer for document retrieving
+  - Run opensearch and opensearch-dashboard in docker container